U.S. School Clothes: Individual Schools (H-L)

 Harris Middle School (Texas)

 The Harris Middle School was located in San Antonio, Texas.
 Middle schools meant different age groups from state to state.
 They were similat, but not identical to junior highs.
-I'm bot sure aboutthe age group here, but would guess about age 12.
+We are not sure aboutthe age group here, but would guess about age 12.
 The portrait may have been taken in the 1931-32 school year, although wecan not be positive.
 Texas at the time had segregated schools with blacks and whites in different schools.
 I think in some school districts Hispanic childen wee segregated, but I am not sure about this.
 The expense of operating separate school systems probably limited this.
 Noyce boys wearing overalls, long pants, amd knickers.
 The boy in the front wear kickers with ankle socks.
-This began to be more common as knicker declined in poplsrity during the late 193s. fewer boys had kneesocks.
-A factor here is that Sa Antonia is located in the south and it can be quite warm.
+This began to be more common as knicker declined in poplsrity during the late 1930s.
+Fewer boys had knee socks.
+A factor here is that San Antonia is located in the south and it can be quite warm.

 Havelock School (???)